DISBAND NDDC’S LEADERSHIP NOW – CSOs, Communities charge President Buhari

 Civil Society Organisations (CSOs) from within and outside the Niger Delta region, in conjunction with representatives of various communities in the region, have called for a total change of leadership in the Niger Delta Development Commission, NDDC.
-They made the call at a virtual roundtable with the theme: POSITION DIALOGUE ON THE NDDC, which was convened by Social Development Integrated Centre (SOCIAL ACTION) and the African Centre for Media, Information and Literacy (AFRICMIL) on Friday, 17th July, 2020.
+They made the call at a virtual roundtable with the theme: POSITION DIALOGUE ON THE NDDC, which was convened by Alone (SOCIAL ACTION) and the African Centre for Media, Information and Literacy (AFRICMIL) on Friday, 17th July, 2020.
 The meeting was held in the light of events at the NDDC, ranging from allegations of contract frauds and fiscal recklessness, to Procurement law infractions, audit violations, cronyism, non-budgetary and extra-budgetary spending, and extensive disregard to procedural rules.

 Speaking at the dialogue, the Project Director of SOCIAL ACTION, Mrs. Vivian Bellonwu-Okafor, in her welcome address, stated that “the task before us is not only moral, it is also historical; as we seek to soberly beam into the NDDC, x-ray its journey so far, side-by-side its mandate, and put forward our genuine thoughts, recommendations, and ideas on the way forward for the Commission”.
 She emphasised that, “SOCIAL ACTION and AFRICMIL are initiating this process to chart clear courses and find meaningful solutions to the issues”.